List of characters in mythology novels by Rick Riordan: Carter Kane

-Carter Kane is one of two main protagonists and narrators; a descendant of Narmer and Ramses the Great.
+Carter Kane is one of two protagonists and narrators; a descendant of Narmer and Ramses the Great.
 He is the son of Julius and Ruby Kane.
 After the death of his mother when he was eight, he spent six years travelling the world with his Egyptologist father.
 His sister Sadie lives with their maternal grandparents and Carter and his father visit Sadie twice a year, on the winter and summer solstices.
 After his father is captured by the god Set during The Red Pyramid, Carter spends most of his time with his sister Sadie and uncle Amos Kane.
 He becomes the host of Horus in the first novel, and often collaborates with and receives advice from the god.
 He also develops a romantic relationship with the shabti of magician Zia Rashid, and subsequently spends much of his time trying to find the real Zia and demonstrate his feelings toward her.
 Like his father, Carter has dark skin and hair, quite different from both his mother and sister.
 When living with his father, Carter dressed "impeccably" like Julius even when relaxing, but adopts a much more casual style when he goes to live at Brooklyn House.
 Though he is not one to flout rules, Carter is brave and courageous enough to pursue the way of the gods despite the House of Life's disapproval.
 His specialty is combat magic; his preferred weapon a khopesh, but loses it in The Throne of Fire.
 He is often given leadership responsibilities and struggles to accept his role, until he willingly becomes pharaoh of the House of Life during The Serpent's Shadow.
 However, he decides to focus on leading Brooklyn House while leaving his uncle Amos as the Chief Lector to deal with the day-to-day running of the House of Life.
 In The Son of Sobek and The Crown of Ptolemy, Carter teams up with Percy Jackson and Annabeth Chase to combat Setne, briefly using Greek magic and Annabeth's invisibility cap.